ether/etherpad-proxy/README.md

 [![Proxy Test](https://github.com/ether/etherpad-proxy/actions/workflows/backend-tests.yml/badge.svg)](https://github.com/ether/etherpad-proxy/actions/workflows/backend-tests.yml)

 # Experimental Reverse Proxy for Etherpad
-This is a a reverse proxy that runs on port 9000 which will route pads based on padId(within query[currently a branch of Etherpad core]) to a pool(currently hardcoded[in app.js]) of backends.
+This is a reverse proxy that runs on port 9000 which will route pads based on padId(within query[currently a branch of Etherpad core]) to a pool(currently hardcoded[in app.js]) of backends.

 To add or remove backends, modify app.js - In the future this will be API driven.